Les Huguenots: Performance history

 Les Huguenots was premiered by the Paris Opera at the Salle Le Peletier on 29 February 1836 (conductor: François Habeneck), and was an immediate success.
 Both Adolphe Nourrit and Cornélie Falcon were particularly praised by the critics for their singing and performances.
 It was indeed Falcon's last important creation before her voice so tragically failed in April of the following year.
-Hector Berlioz called the score "a musical encyclopaedia".
+Hector Berlioz called the score "a musical encyclopedia".
 Les Huguenots was the first opera to be performed at the Opéra more than 1,000 times (the 1,000th performance being on 16 May 1906) and continued to be produced regularly up to 1936, more than a century after its premiere.(The Paris Opera opened a new production of Les Huguenots in September 2018, the first time since 1936 for the opera to be performed there).
 Its many performances in all other of the world's major opera houses give it a claim to being the most successful opera of the 19th century.

 Other first performances included London (Covent Garden Theatre), 20 June 1842, and New Orleans (Théâtre d'Orléans) on 29 April 1839.
 Due to its subject matter it was sometimes staged under different titles such as The Guelfs and the Ghibellines (in Vienna before 1848), Renato di Croenwald in Rome, or The Anglicans and the Puritans (in Munich), to avoid inflaming religious tensions among its audiences.

 Les Huguenots was chosen to open the present building of the Covent Garden Theatre in 1858.
 During the 1890s, when it was performed at the Metropolitan Opera, it was often called 'the night of the seven stars', as the cast would include Lillian Nordica, Nellie Melba, Sofia Scalchi, Jean de Reszke, Édouard de Reszke, Victor Maurel and Pol Plançon.
 The opera was performed in Italian at the Met in the 19th century as Gli Ugonotti.